sail-sg/iFormer/README.md

 # iFormer: [Inception Transformer](http://arxiv.org/abs/2205.12956)
-This is a PyTorch implementation of iFormer proposed by our paper "[Inception Transformer](http://arxiv.org/abs/2205.12956)"
+This is a PyTorch implementation of iFormer proposed by our paper "[Inception Transformer](http://arxiv.org/abs/2205.12956)".

-The code and model will be released soon
+The code and model will be released soon.

 ## Acknowledgment